ericrovtar/ericrovtar.github.io/_posts/2014-05-14-a-sum-of-parts-(agents-of-shield).md

     </cite>
 </blockquote>

 You have no idea how hard it was to label the above quote &ldquo;Simmons &amp; Fitz&rdquo; but my O.C.D. had me preserve the order of who said what.
 Fitz / Simmons are my favorite characters on <i>Agents of S.H.I.E.L.D.</i> Maybe it&rsquo;s because they&rsquo;re geeky and that part of me relates easily to them, but I think it&rsquo;s more their relationship &ndash; sibling-like, yet teetering on something more &ndash; that makes me want to see what happens next for these two.
-It&rsquo;s almost the will-they / won&rsquo;t they effect.
+It&rsquo;s the will-they / won&rsquo;t-they effect.

 All that aside, and since we really won&rsquo;t know what lies ahead for these characters until the fall premiere, this dialog between them from the Season One finale really struck me.
 Here they are, stranded together on the ocean floor, no hope for survival, lamenting on what&rsquo;s to become of them.

-It&rsquo;s a morbid scene, yet the writers manage to dive deep into what makes these two characters tick and give us insight into how they view life.
+It&rsquo;s a dire scene, yet the writers manage to dive deep into what makes these two characters tick and give us insight into how they view life.

 Simmons leads in by applying the <a href="http://en.wikipedia.org/wiki/First_law_of_thermodynamics" target="_blank">first law of thermodynamics</a>.
 I know this isn&rsquo;t a physics lesson, but just to be clear, even if you don't recall it by name, you probably remember the concept: Energy can be neither created nor destroyed.